nolan-h-hamilton/Consenrich/docs/source/modules.rst

 """"""""""""""""""""""

 To detect structured peaks, we run an approach akin to `matched filtering <https://en.wikipedia.org/wiki/Matched_filter>`_, with
-*templates* derived from discrete wavelet/scaling functions.
+*templates* derived from approximated discrete `wavelets <https://pywavelets.readthedocs.io/en/latest/ref/wavelets.html>`_ or their scaling functions.

 .. math::